jci-metasys/basic-services-dotnet/README.md

 #### Get Audit Annotations
 To get the annotations of an audit you can use the method **`Audits.GetAnnotations`**.
-It required the Guid of the audit and returns a collection of 'AuditAnnotation' objects.
+It requires the Id of the audit and returns a collection of 'AuditAnnotation' objects.
 ```csharp
 IEnumerable<AuditAnnotation> annotations = client.Audits.GetAnnotations(audit.Id);
 AuditAnnotation firstAnnotation = annotations.FirstOrDefault();